The Proposal

 The proposals include not only new rail infrastructure, but also new road infrastructure to ensure appropriate access to serve the new development – the key highways elements of the proposals are summarised above.

-The strategy is being informed by an ongoing process which is being steered by a Transport Working Group (TWG) including National Highways, Oxfordshire County Council, and the Applicant, which has been in place since 2020.
-The transport work will be informed by detailed modelling using an approved traffic model, and the results will be shared with, and scrutinised by, the TWG over the coming months.
-However, key benefits of the emerging strategy are considered to include:
+The transport strategy is in part being informed by detailed ongoing modelling using the locally approved traffic model, and is being scrutinised by a Transport Working Group (TWG) including National Highways, Oxfordshire County Council, Cherwell District Council and the Applicant, which has been in place since 2020.
+Outputs from the draft Transport Assessment form part of the consultation material.

-The proposed approach is to provide a flexible Public Transport Strategy which will allow bus service frequency and hours of operation to respond to the end user requirements as the Proposed Development is built out.
-This will ensure that the bus services are suitable to serve the principal settlements from which the employees are sourced, maximise the attractiveness of a bus commute to and from the Main Site, and ensure the bus services are commercially sustainable in the long run.
+In addition to new highways, and walking and cycling infrastructure, the proposed approach is to provide a flexible Public Transport Strategy which will allow new bus services at a frequency and hours of operation to respond to occupier (employer) requirements as the Proposed Development is built out.
+This will ensure that the bus services are suitable to serve the principal settlements from which the employees are sourced, maximise their usefulness and relevance, and ensure the bus services are commercially sustainable in the long run.
+A major focus will be on providing a frequent bus service between the Main Site and Bicester, complementing the strategy established for the adjacent Heyford Park development.
+The strategy includes a new bespoke 15-minute frequency bus service during peak hours and shift change times direct to Bicester, which would loop through the Main Site and route along the Middleton Stoney Relief Road.

 Economic Benefits